Fullaxx/webstore/README.md

 ```

 ## Client Instructions
-In order to use the client, you will need to compile against libcurl and libgcrypt. \
+In order to use the client, you will need to compile against libcurl and libgcrypt \
-In Ubuntu, you would install build-essential libcurl4-gnutls-dev and libgcrypt20-dev. \
+In Ubuntu, you would install build-essential libcurl4-gnutls-dev and libgcrypt20-dev \
 ```
 apt-get install -y build-essential libcurl4-gnutls-dev libgcrypt20-dev
 ./compile_clients.sh